-This year we are using Brave Writer for language arts and creative writing as part of our 1st and 2nd grade curriculum picks.
+This year we are using Brave Writer for our language arts as part of our 1st and 2nd grade curriculum picks.
 If you’re new to using the Brave Writer Darts, you probably have a ton of questions like what they are and how to use them.
 And I’m sure you are wondering if Brave Writer alone is enough or if you need to supplement for grammar.

 This is a new way of doing language arts (for us), and after a rough 1st month of figuring out how to use the Darts, I’m LOVING it!
 My 8 and 6.5 year old are learning so much in the most organic way language arts could possibly be taught.